MayaMcNeil82/Technical-Writing-Portfolio/README.md

-# Technical Writing Portfolio
+# Technical Writing Portfolio #

 Welcome to my portfolio!
-Here is where I feature my projects and where you can watch me develop on my technical writing journey.
+Here is where I feature my projects and where you can watch me continue to develop my technical writing skills.

-## Projects
+## Projects ##

-### Project 1
+### Project 1 ###
 **Description**:

 [View Project]()